-Amen ded Lease: January 2017 Unit# Client # Monthly Rent: \$ Effect This I "Man tve Date of Lease:Security Deposit: \$ease is made by and between the Suffolk Redevelopment and Housing Authority (hereinafter called the gement"), and (hereinafter called the "Resident"). hereby terms lanagement, relying upon the representation of the Resident as to the Resident's employment, household sition and all income of the Resident and the Resident's household, and in consideration of the rentals reserved, does hereby let to the Resident, and the Resident hereby rents from the Management, upon the of this lease, the property located at DEFINITIONS "Pren rises" means the Unit and all common areas in the Community.
-"Publ ic Housing Premises" means any public housing operated by Management.
-"Unit ' means the address identified above, including appliances and all amenities. remain each i endors rms and Provisions of the Lease: This lease commences upon the date of execution, continues for the deer of this calendar month and shall automatically renew for successive terms of twelve (12) months upon payment each month by the Resident of the rent as specified in this lease or as adjusted by are ement or rider to this Lease executed in accordance with the provisions of Sections 14 and 36 hereoftens and provisions of this lease are as follows: 1.
-Term of the Lease: The initial term of this lease shall be months and days and shall commence on the day of, and end the day of, pursuant to the agreements, terms, and conditions, which are hereby agreed to, by the Resident and the Management.
-In accordance with the U.S. Housing Act amendment entitled "The Quality Housing and Work Responsibility Act" (QHWRA) of October 18, 1998, this lease will self-renew for successive terms of twelve (12) months unless (a) not renewed as permitted by Section 14.g of this lease, or (b) terminated by either party pursuant to the terms hereof.
-2. Occupancy of the Premises: The premises will be used exclusively as a private residence and will be occupied only by the persons named in this lease agreement.
+"Premises" means the Unit and all common areas in the Community.

+"Public Housing Premises" means any public housing operated by Management.

+"Unit" means the address identified above, including appliances and all amenities.

+Terms and Provisions of the Lease: This lease commences upon the date of execution, continues for the remainder of this calendar month and shall automatically renew for successive terms of twelve (12) months each upon payment each month by the Resident of the rent as specified in this lease or as adjusted by an endorsement or rider to this Lease executed in accordance with the provisions of Sections 14 and 36 hereof.
+The terms and provisions of this lease are as follows:

+- 1. Term of the Lease: The initial term of this lease shall be months and days and shall commence on the day of , and end the day of , pursuant to the agreements, terms, and conditions, which are hereby agreed to, by the Resident and the Management.
+In accordance with the U.S. Housing Act amendment entitled "The Quality Housing and Work Responsibility Act" (QHWRA) of October 18, 1998, this lease will self-renew for successive terms of twelve (12) months unless (a) not renewed as permitted by Section 14.g of this lease, or (b) terminated by either party pursuant to the terms hereof. - 2.
+Occupancy of the Premises: The premises will be used exclusively as a private residence and will be occupied only by the persons named in this lease agreement.
 If there is to be any change in the named occupants of the premises, excluding natural births, it must be approved in advance in writing by the Management and in compliance with Management's Admissions and Continued Occupancy Policy.
 The names of the household who will reside in the Unit, their sex, dates of birth, and their relationship to the head of household are as follows: